Aquanty/rtd-hgs/docs/source/index.rst

 The instructions:

-Grok executable path and name
+| .5inGrok executable path and name
-Hydrogeosphere executable path and name
+| .5inHydrogeosphere executable path and name
-Hsplot executable path and name
+| .5inHsplot executable path and name

 point to the locations of the program executable files.
 If the path to an executable is not provided via one of these commands, then the